This post may contain affiliate links. Read the disclosure here.

 Suppose you’re a young guy stranded in a late-evening party full of serious people in formal suits.
 You’re feeling awful.
 Then you could force yourself to smile.
 This would make you feel happier, according to the hypothesis.

-Pen In Mouth
+Experiment: Pen In The Mouth

 Almost a decade and half later, another psychological experiment on similar lines took place.
 This was the famous 1988 “pen-in-mouth” experiment by Fritz Strack, Leonard Martin and Sabine Stepper.
 Their subjects were to hold pencils in their mouths while rating how funny were a series of cartoons put before them.